John Seaward: Canal Iron Works

 They also designed large swing bridges, dredging machines, cranes, and other dock apparatus, plus machinery for lead, saw, and sugar mills.
-Among the improvements and inventions for which John Seaward was personally responsible were tubular boilers, which were used by the Royal Navy, disconnecting cranks for paddle-wheel engines, the telescopic funnel, self-acting nozzles for feed and for regulating the saturation of the water in marine boilers, double passages in cylinders both for steam and education, cheese-couplings used to connect and disconnect screw propellerss to and from engines, and other minor improvements.
+Among the improvements and inventions for which John Seaward was personally responsible were tubular boilers, which were used by the Royal Navy, disconnecting cranks for paddle-wheel engines, the telescopic funnel, self-acting nozzles for feed and for regulating the saturation of the water in marine boilers, double passages in cylinders both for steam and education, cheese-couplings used to connect and disconnect screw propellers to and from engines, and other minor improvements.

 The death of Samuel Seaward, on 11 May 1842 threw upon John Seaward the entire management of the Canal Iron Works.
 In the construction of the 800 hp engines of the RMS Amazon, he is considered to have produced one of his most perfect works.
 The vessel unfortunately was destroyed by fire on her first passage to the West Indies on 4 January 1852.

 John Seaward died at 20 Brecknock Crescent, London, on 26 March 1858.